-Online shopping has becoming more and more popular over the years and often times, we are able to get better deals by comparing retailers’ prices quickly and shopping conveniently from home.
+Online shopping has become more and more popular over the years and often times, we are able to get better deals by comparing retailers’ prices quickly and shopping conveniently from home.

 Did you know that you could earn cash back from everyday online shopping?
-Ebates is a free website which offers over thousands of coupons you can use at checkout for over 2,000 online retailers along with 2% to 40% cashback promotions.
+Rakuten formerly known as Ebates is a free website which offers over thousands of coupons you can use at checkout for over 2,000 online retailers along with 2% to 40% cashback promotions.

-If you already shop online regularly to buy anything from electronics to everyday items you need, you might as well try out Ebates so you can earn cash back on those purchases.
-I’ve been using Ebates this entire year and it’s really easy to use and earn extra money.
+If you already shop online regularly to buy anything from electronics to everyday items you need, you might as well try out Rakuten formally known as Ebates so you can earn cash back on those purchases.
+I’ve been using Rakuten this entire year and it’s really easy to use and earn extra money.

-In this review, I’ll explain how Ebates works along with the pros and cons so you can determine if it’s right for you.
+In this review, I’ll explain how Rakuten works along with the pros and cons so you can determine if it’s right for you.

 Ebates makes it easy, however, to know exactly how you can earn cash back, as the site clearly states requirements for all of their listed deals.

-Signing up for Ebates is also simple, and as a sign-up bonus, you can choose between a $10 Walmart gift card or a $10 Ebates cash bonus as soon as you shop online at a qualifying store and make a purchase of $25 or more.
+Signing up for Rakuten is also simple, and as a sign-up bonus, you can choose between a $10 Walmart gift card or a $10 Rakuten cash bonus as soon as you shop online at a qualifying store and make a purchase of $25 or more.

-By clicking the link from the Ebates website, Ebates can track the offer and credit your account once you make your purchase.
-Be sure to use the deal by the expiration date (which listed on Ebates).
+By clicking the link from the Rakuten website, Rakuten can track the offer and credit your account once you make your purchase.
+Be sure to use the deal by the expiration date (which listed on Rakuten).

-There is a minimum threshold you have to meet before Ebates provides you with a payout–you have to earn at least $5.01.
-Ebates also pays its members every three months for the purchases credited to their account at that time:
+There is a minimum threshold you have to meet before Rakuten provides you with a payout–you have to earn at least $5.01.
+Rakuten also pays its members every three months for the purchases credited to their account at that time:

 Jan 1 – March 31, check sent: May 15